another-dragon/portfolly/README.md

 # Portfolly

-A modern, sleek portfolio application built with Next.js 14 and the latest web technologies.
+Deeply inspired by the [Warp Terminal](https://www.warp.dev/), a lightning-fast, rust-based terminal for the 21st century, Portfolly is a modern, sleek portfolio application built with Next.js 14 and the latest web technologies.
 Showcase your work, skills, and achievements with style.

 ## 🚀 Tech Stack